rengenesio/quake-log-summarizer-dotnet/README.md

   - SDK (to build and run tests)
   - Runtime (to run application)

+This is a multiplatform application.
+The following commands may be used on Linux or Windows operating systems.

 ### Building

 Assuming the .NET SDK is installed and the `dotnet` CLI is included in user's path: